ktsuench/conzume/README.md

 If you want to run this on a iPhone, go to the platforms/ios directory and open the Xcode project file and set up the developer as yourself in the project settings.
 After you will need to run the app on your iPhone and go into settings -> general -> devices and authorize your developer certificate as trusted to run the app.
 Once you set that up, run the app again through Xcode and wait for it to load up on your iPhone.
 Note scanning is limited to the few items we had in the database.

 ## Run on Android
 If you want to run this on an Android phone, the requirements is that you need Android 5 and above.
 You will require to have Java and the correct Android SDK installed for your phone to run the app.
-Once you have me those requirements, in the terminal run `ionic run android`.
+Once you have met those requirements, in the terminal run `ionic run android`.

 ## Run in Browser
 To view the app on web, run 'ionic serve' - then go to developer tab, and select "Enter Responsive Design Mode".

+## Contact Us
-If there are any issues please feel free to send an email to get in touch with us.
+If there are any issues please feel free to get in touch with us.
 *Thank you.*